 - Monitor and manage the exploitation of project results and technologies.

-iAtlantic’s work on capacity building, stakeholder engagement, outreach and exploitation is led by Dr Vikki Gunn at Seascape Consultants Ltd, supported by Dr Ben Boteler at TMG ThinkTank.
+iAtlantic’s work on capacity building, stakeholder engagement, outreach and exploitation was led by Dr Vikki Gunn at Seascape Consultants Ltd, supported by Dr Ben Boteler at TMG ThinkTank.